About

 Answer

-An occupational therapist, who completed occupational therapy education (Neuroscience, Anatomy, Kinesiology, Physical Function and Psychology) and passed a national certification exam, assists individuals in needs to achieve their maximum level in areas of self-care, play, school and work, employing a evidence-based and client-centered approach.
+An occupational therapist who has completed education in occupational therapy (including Neuroscience, Anatomy, Kinesiology, Physical Function, and Psychology) and passed a national certification exam assists individuals in need of support to achieve their maximum potential in self-care, play, school, and work.
+They employ an evidence-based, client-centered approach.

 Please refer to Examples of Challenges/Concerns